Goode homolosine projection

 The Goode homolosine projection (or interrupted Goode homolosine projection) is a pseudocylindrical, equal-area, composite map projection used for world maps.
-Normally it is presented with multiple interruptions.
+Normally it is presented with multiple interruptions, most commonly of the major oceans.
 Its equal-area property makes it useful for presenting spatial distribution of phenomena.

 Development

 The projection was developed in 1923 by John Paul Goode to provide an alternative to the Mercator projection for portraying global areal relationships.
 Goode offered variations of the interruption scheme for emphasizing the world’s land and the world’s oceans.
 Some variants include extensions that repeat regions in two different lobes of the interrupted map in order to show Greenland or eastern Russia undivided.
 The homolosine evolved from Goode’s 1916 experiments in interrupting the Mollweide projection.

 Because the Mollweide is sometimes called the "homolographic projection" (meaning, equal-area map), Goode fused the two names "homolographic" and "sinusoidal" (from the sinusoidal projection) to create the name "homolosine".
 Common in the 1960s, the Goode homolosine projection is often called an "orange-peel map" because of its resemblance to the flattened rind of a hand-peeled orange.
 In its most common form, the map interrupts the North Atlantic, the South Atlantic, the South Pacific, the Indian Ocean, and the entire east/west meridian of the map.